c-mart/dontmoderateme/planning.md

 - Password reset workflow

 ## To do - features/usability
+- "Report problem"/"contact site owner" button, view with form that emails me
 - Get Gmail to not mark my messages as spam
 - account settings page so we can set time zone and change our own password
 - "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
-- "Report problem"/"contact site owner" button, view with form that emails me
 - Forward info@dontmoderate.me to me
 - Learn user's time zone and show timestamps in it
 - Immediately check monitor after creation
-- Automatically prepend "http://" or "https://" in form input for URL
 - Fix recaptcha validation failure message "The response parameter is missing."
 - Don't show recaptcha on edit monitor page
 - Don't let user create a duplicate monitor